TugboatQA/docs/content/starter-configs/tutorials/drupal-10.md

         - composer install --optimize-autoloader

         # Use the tugboat-specific Drupal settings.
-        - cp "${TUGBOAT_ROOT}/.tugboat/default.settings.php" "${DOCROOT}/sites/default/settings.php"
+        - cp "${TUGBOAT_ROOT}/.tugboat/settings.local.php" "${DOCROOT}/sites/default/settings.local.php"

         # A common practice in many Drupal projects is to store the config and
-        # private files outside of the Drupal root.
+        # private files outside the Drupal root.
 If that's the case for your
         # project, you can either specify the absolute paths to those
         # directories in your settings.local.php, or you can symlink them in
         # here.
 Here is an example of the latter option: